pobsy/Springboard-Capstone-Project/Capstone_Report_-_Final.md

 ```
 ## NULL
 ```
-The best cutoff to use for this curve that will give the best trade-off between sensitivity and specificity is t=0.35.
+The best cutoff to use for this curve that will give the best trade-off between sensitivity and specificity is t=0.35, as this is the point at which the curve levels off, after which the rate of True Positive values does not increase proportionally with False Positive values.

 The model can now be evaluated using the Test data set.